-The GMAT’s Integrated Reasoning section is very challenging for most test-takers.
-It contains 12 questions, most of which have two or three parts, and you’re only given 30 minutes to complete it.
-If you count up all of the individual parts as separate questions, the average IR section has roughly 24 questions.
-That means that if you spread your time evenly among them, each question should get about 75 seconds.
+The GMAT’s Data Insights section is very challenging for most test-takers.
+It contains 20 questions, most of which have two or three parts, and you’re only given 45 minutes to complete it.
+That means that if you spread your time evenly among them, you should spend about 2 minutes per question.

-IR is one of many opportunities to advance your candidacy.
-Even if an MBA program does not place any particular emphasis on IR, strong IR results can only help your candidacy.
+DI is one of many opportunities to advance your candidacy.
+Even if an MBA program does not place any particular emphasis on Data Insights, strong DI scores can only help your candidacy.
 A solid score can boost your admissions chances—and can certainly hurt those chances if you blow it off as inconsequential.
-Let’s look at how to prep for the IR section and when to guess during the test.
+Let’s look at how to prep for the Data Insights section and when to guess during the test.

-GMAT IR is identical to the GMAT Quantitative and Verbal sections in that you use a college-level command of grammar, reasoning, vocabulary, and math to negotiate critical thinking puzzles amidst the constraints of the clock and the online testing scenario.
-Similarly, IR offers a business-oriented, problem-solving scenario in which you must manipulate spreadsheets and statistical information in order to deduce inferences that answer the questions asked.
+GMAT DI is identical to the GMAT Quantitative and Verbal sections in that you use a college-level command of grammar, reasoning, vocabulary, and math to negotiate critical thinking problems amidst the constraints of the clock and the online testing scenario.
+Similarly, DI offers business-oriented, problem-solving scenarios in which you must manipulate spreadsheets and statistical information to deduce inferences that answer the questions asked.

-Thus, the primary way to grow in IR is to first refresh yourself on the grammar and math you haven’t seen in years to strengthen your cognitive prowess in the Quantitative and Verbal sections.
-Once you have rehearsed the pattern-recognition, translation, and work-smarter behaviors demanded by the Quant and Verbal sections to the point that you are raising your scores in those sections, then apply yourself to the different medium presented by IR.
-Here’s one great way to approach your GMAT prep:
+Thus, the primary way to grow in DI is to first refresh yourself on the grammar and math you haven’t seen in years to strengthen your cognitive prowess in the Quantitative and Verbal sections.
+Once you have rehearsed the pattern-recognition, translation, and work-smarter behaviors demanded by the Quant and Verbal sections to the point that you are raising your scores in those sections, then apply yourself to the different mediums presented by DI.

 - Drill yourself back to a daily familiarity with the math and language concepts demanded by the Quant and Verbal sections.